ibm-cloud-docs/cis/managing-for-security.md

 ### Order dedicated certificates
 {: #order-dedicated-certs}

-{{site.data.keyword.cis_short_notm}} makes managing your certificates simple by offering dedicated certificates.
+{{site.data.keyword.cis_short_notm}} simplifies certificate management by offering dedicated certificates.
 You no longer need to generate private keys, create certificate signing requests (CSR), or remember to renew certificates.
 You can order a dedicated certificate by clicking **Add Certificate** and ordering a wildcard certificate or entering hostnames to order a dedicated custom certificate.
-The types of certificates are:
+Available certificate types include:

-* SHA-2/ECDSA signed certificate that uses P-256 key,
+* SHA-2/ECDSA signed certificate that uses a P-256 key,
-* SHA-2/RSA signed certificate that uses RSA 2048-bit key, and
+* SHA-2/RSA signed certificate that uses an RSA 2048-bit key, and
-* SHA-1/RSA signed certificate that uses RSA 2048-bit key.
+* SHA-1/RSA signed certificate that uses an RSA 2048-bit key.

-{{site.data.keyword.cis_short_notm}} can issue certificates for all top-level domains (TLDs) except for the following ones:
+{{site.data.keyword.cis_short_notm}} can issue certificates for all top-level domains (TLDs) except the following:

  * `.cu` (Cuba)
  * `.iq` (Iraq)
  * `.ir` (Iran)